Taquo

 “That’s pretty good penetration for a tourist.
 I have questions.”

-“She got inside with what appears a valid ID chip,” Benn says and shows him a 4-V of a young woman’s face, hooded.
-The cowl is withdrawn and she is clown-masked in vivid makeup, maybe dyes or tattoos, difficult to distinguish at this remove.
-Her eyes are orange cat-slits and her hair is buzzed to a nub in front to feature small prosthetic horns.
+“She got inside with what appears a valid ID chip,” Benn says and shows him a 4-V of a young woman’s face, clown-masked in vivid makeup, maybe dyes, maybe tattoos, difficult to distinguish at this remove.
+Her eyes are orange cat-slits and her hair is buzzed to a nub in front to feature prosthetic horns.

 Denny flinches.
 “Wow!”